aj112358/Finance_Analysis_PowerBI/README.md

 This is a copy of the original Excel file that I was using to keep track of my spending.

 ### Personal_Finance_Dashboard.pbix
-This is the main PowerBI file containing the finance dashboards.
+This is the main Power BI file containing the finance dashboards.

 ## Data Collection Methodology